Chomenor/ioef-cmod/new-filesystem-readme.md

 # Compiling

 Should be very similar to regular ioquake3.

+- For make builds, run "make NEW_FILESYSTEM=1".
+- If you are using one of the build scripts instead of calling make directly, add the line "NEW_FILESYSTEM=1" to "Makefile.local"
-For make builds, run "make NEW_FILESYSTEM=1".
-For visual studio, set "NEW_FILESYSTEM" in the preprocessor definitions before building.
+- For visual studio, set "NEW_FILESYSTEM" in the preprocessor definitions for both the main game and renderer dlls.

 There are some changes to the renderer dlls in the new filesystem.
 If you mix a renderer dll and main application that have different filesystem versions, the game should still run, but this isn't recommended or well tested.